jevkid/Planets/README.md

 To run locally, clone this repo, run `npm install` to ensure all dependencies are installed, and then run `npm start` to start the server.
 The site will be available on port 8000.

+Or you can view the site at https://jevkid.github.io/Planets/app/, however since GitHub Pages enforces `https` on the default domain, you may have to manually enable the unsafe scripts in your browser.

 ### API

 The data is pulled from the following API:  http://swapi.co/api/planets/